fei0810/Triti-Map/docs/manual.md

 In this mode, the assembled pool-specific sequences will be compared with all collinearity regions, thus screening for new genes that may be associated with the trait in a larger scale.

-**Q: How should the parameter `filter_probs` be set when Triti-Map filters the original trait-related intervals?**
+**Q: How should the parameter `filter_percentage` be set when Triti-Map filters the original trait-related intervals?**

-A: There is no fixed setting standard for `filter_probs`, but it is related to the accuracy of sample sampling in the pool, the sequencing depth of the pool and the purity of the sample material.
+A: There is no fixed setting standard for `filter_percentage`, but it is related to the accuracy of sample sampling in the pool, the sequencing depth of the pool and the purity of the sample material.

-For two mixed pools with pure material and sufficient sequencing depth, the `filter_probs` can be set to `0.75` or above; for non-pure material or low sequencing depth, the `filter_probs` can be set to `0.5`.
+For two mixed pools with pure material and sufficient sequencing depth, the `filter_percentage` can be set to `0.75` or above; for non-pure material or low sequencing depth, the `filter_percentage` can be set to `0.5`.

-If there is no high confidence interval due to unreasonable setting of `filter_probs`, Triti-Map will report an error automatically.
-Then you can reset the appropriate `filter_probs` according to the original result in `xxx_yyy_qtlseqr_raw_region.txt`, and just re-run the main program.
+If there is no high confidence interval due to unreasonable setting of `filter_percentage`, Triti-Map will report an error automatically.
+Then you can reset the appropriate `filter_percentage` according to the original result in `xxx_yyy_qtlseqr_raw_region.txt`, and just re-run the main program.

 **Q: What performance servers are required to run Triti-Map?**